Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 They try and do the right thing.

-You know, if government took over health care, they'd just try to make everyone healthier.
+You know, if government took over healthcare, they'd just try to make everyone healthier.

 And they'd always save up.

-Like they tax everyone since the 1930s.
+They tax everyone since the 1930s.

 They've been taxing everyone for retirement benefits in the U.S. There's nothing there.